sowada23/CS365/README.md

 # CS365 Folder Overview

 Welcome to the `CS365` folder!
-This repository contains all the work and assignments for the CS365 course, organized into three main parts under the `Labs` directory and additional exercises under the `Activities` directory.
+This repository contains all the work and assignments for the CS365 course, organized into three main parts `InclassActivities`, `Projects`, and `Reading Assignment(RA)`.
 Below, you'll find an explanation of the folder structure and a summary of what was done in each part of the labs and activities.

 ---